I am currently volunteering with the Castlemaine Housing Service, and below describes one of the tiny house projects I am working on.

 We would like to extend a big thanks to Rod Fraser and Ellyn Martin, owners of Business Growth Strategies (a B Corporation certified company) for their generous donation to Castlemaine District Community Health/Castlemaine Housing Service of $10,000 towards our tiny homes for the homeless project.

 We are now applying for grants to help fund the project, and also in conversation with local churches regarding using church land for the tiny homes.

-We look forward to collaborating with you to work towards ending homelessness in Australia. 🏠
+We look forward to collaborating with you to providing a home for all in Australia. 🏠